antarctica/bas-style-kit-docs/site/_core/icons.md

 ---

 {% include topic-section-metadata.html
-  title="Available icons"
+  title="Overview"
   heading_level=2
-  phase="live"
+  phase="alpha"
   initial_version="0.1.0"
-  revised_version="0.3.0"
+  revised_version="0.5.0"
   included="yes"
 %}

-The BAS Style Kit includes version **3.7** of the [Font Awesome](http://fontawesome.io) icon web font.
+The core BAS Style Kit uses a limited set of textual icons to represent actions such as <em>close</em>.

 {% capture alert_content %}
+Previous versions of the Style Kit included the Font Awesome icon font.
+This was removed following the release of Font Awesome 5, due to licensing restrictions with the <em>pro</em> version.
+{% endcapture %}
+{% include bas-style-kit/bsk-snippet--alert.html
+  variant="warning"
+  style="solid"
+  content=alert_content
+%}

+{% capture alert_content %}
-Font Awesome replaces, and removes, the Glyphicons icon font included by default in Bootstrap, its icons won't work using the Style Kit.
+The Glyphicons icon font, included by default in Bootstrap, is not included in the Style Kit, its icons will not work.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="warning"